-Report evidence of suspected antitrust violations in acquisitions to the Assistant Inspector General for Investigations or the Regional Inspector General for Investigations.
+The contracting officer shall report evidence of suspected antitrust violations in acquisitions to the Assistant Inspector General for Investigations or the Regional Special Agent in Charge.
 When appropriate, the Office of Inspector General will investigate and prepare a report and recommendation to the Attorney General and to the Senior Procurement Executive for suspension or debarment consideration.